-Top 10 Best Gigging Bass Amps Under $1,000 2017
+10 Best Bass Amps for Gigging: Your Buyer’s Guide (2018)

 We discussed the needs of the modern working bassist and put together this list.
 Naturally, you’ll have to pick yourself up a cabinet to make these work, but we’ll leave that to a future discussion.
 All of these manufacturers make matching cabs, so go with those if you’re not sure where else to look.
 What follows are modern Class D amps for anyone from novice to professional looking for high quality, high-output bass amps.

+We kept the list to things Rick had spent a considerable amount of time with, so there are certainly going to be some misses.
+See the end of the article (or peruse the comments) for more great suggestions.
+This list is in no particular order and is meant as a buying guide to help augment your larger bass amp search.
+There are so many options these days, the only way to know what you’ll love is to plug in and get your hands dirty.

-If you’re the strings part of the rhythm section, we present our top ten best gigging bass amps under $1,000.
+If you’re the strings part of the rhythm section, we present our top ten best bass amps for gigging under $1,000.

 1. Bergantino Forte

-Note: Update: A few commenters have made some excellent points about units that could have been mentioned here.
-Certainly everyone has their opinion as to what qualifies as the best, so if nothing on this list will work for you, consider this short list of honorable mentions.
-There are a lot of great amp options out there; being spoiled for choice is a good thing!